- The Fiscal

 - What You

 Every month the U.S. Treasury releases data on the federal budget, including the current deficit.
-The following contains budget data for July 2021, which is the tenth month of fiscal year (FY) 2021.
+The following contains budget data for July 2022, which was the tenth month of fiscal year (FY) 2022.

 The federal government ran a deficit of $211 billion in July 2022, an improvement of $91 billion from the deficit of $302 billion that was recorded in July 2021.
 That improvement was reflected in outlays that were $84 billion lower in July 2022 than they were in the same month last year, and revenues that were $7 billion higher.